Crossings of the Houston & Texas Central, the Missouri - Kansas - Texas, the St. Louis Southwestern, and the International & Great Northern railroads

 was known as the

-Gould installed his younger son Edwin as President of the SSW, and Edwin held
+Gould was able to have his younger son Edwin installed as President of the SSW, and Edwin held

 that title until his retirement in 1925.
 A series of ownership changes